Rakavi-RP/Session-12/README.md

 └── README.md          # Project documentation
 ```

-Note: Due to size limitations, best_model.pt (523 MB) might not be included in the GitHub repository.
+Note: Due to size limitations, best_model.pt is not included in the GitHub repository.
 The model file is deployed directly to Hugging Face Spaces.

 ## Model Details